-You can stay in your home and receive legal protection.
+You may be able to stay in your home and still feel protected.
 A support worker, police officer or solicitor could give you information about this.

 It is your decision whether or not you tell people that you are experiencing or have experienced the abuse.
 However if you feel you may be at risk, it might increase your safety if you tell family, friends, school, employer etc. Check they know how important it is to not give out any information to your ex-partner.
 Taking to them beforehand also helps them to support you better in an emergency.